Taiwan Battens Down For Super Typhoon Kong-rey - UrduPoint

 "If (Kong-rey) keeps the current wind speed, it will be the biggest typhoon in eight years," Chang Chun-yao from the state weather forecaster, Central Weather Administration, told AFP.

-Classes and work were suspended on the two main islands of Taitung county, where the typhoon looks set to make a direct hit, while dozens of ferry services and domestic flights were cancelled on Wednesday.
+Classes and work were suspended in Taitung county where the typhoon looks set to make a direct hit, while dozens of ferry services and domestic flights were cancelled.

 Taipei residents planning to hunker down during the storm stocked up on fresh vegetables, while fishers wearing slickers against the rain tethered their boats in the harbour in Yilan county, southeast of the capital.